What is Public Liability Insurance for Sole Traders?

 Does a Sole Trader Need Workers Compensation Insurance?

-• Personal Accident Insurance: This covers you for loss of income if you're unable to work due to an accidental injury.
+Personal Accident Insurance: This covers you for loss of income if you're unable to work due to an accidental injury.

-Both types of policies act as a crucial financial safety net, particularly if your business relies entirely on your ability to work.
+This policy acts as a crucial financial safety net, particularly if your business relies entirely on your ability to work.
 Without adequate protection, an unexpected illness or injury could severely impact your livelihood and financial stability.

 Additional Considerations